austenc/blade-spacer/README.md

 blade-spacer
 ============

-Sublime text 3 package that automatically adds spaces to blade templating markers
+Automatically adds spaces to laravel blade syntax for readability.

+Plugin for Sublime Text 3 that adds in spaces after the opening blade tag and before the closing tag.
+Doing it manually gets overly tedious sometimes so I wrote this plugin, cheers!

 Installing
 ----------